Skip to main content

 Texas City sits on the mainland side of Galveston Bay in Galveston County, with a population of about 53,000.
 It's a working community shaped by decades of industrial development along the ship channel and petrochemical corridor.
 While much of the city connects to municipal sewer, plenty of properties still run on septic systems, especially in older residential neighborhoods, rural pockets near the levee, and unincorporated areas on the city's edges.

-What Septic Services Are Available in Texas City?
+Septic Services Available in Texas City

 Texas City's coastal soils and shallow water table demand consistent maintenance.
 Falling behind on service in this environment leads to failures much faster than in other parts of Texas.